 To access the overdraft settings, head to Planning > Planning Grid > Tools > Overdraft settings.

-You'll need to enable the calculation, and enter your interest rate and overdraft limit.
+You'll need to enable the calculation, set a start date and enter your interest rate and overdraft limit.
 Once the overdraft limit is set, the overdraft limit and overdraft headroom can be toggled on and off on the Cashflow Report selections.

-You will also have the option of linking the new overdraft account against an existing overdraft account within your preferred accounting software!
+You will also have the option of linking the new overdraft account against an existing overdraft account within your preferred accounting software so that Actuals and Forecast show on the same line of your reports.
 Please note, if the account is not appearing here, you'll need to change the account type to overhead.

 Go to Accounting > Chart of accounts, and search for your interest account it will come up in the CoA list.
 Click on the name of the interest account from your accounting software, and change its type to overhead.
 The account will now appear in the drop down.